someengineering/helm-charts/README.md

 ## Contact

 Have questions or need help?
-[Join the Some Engineering Discord server](https://discord.gg/someengineering) or [open a GitHub issue](https://github.com/someengineering/helm-charts/issues/new).
+[Join us in the Some Engineering Discord server](https://discord.gg/someengineering) or [open a GitHub issue](https://github.com/someengineering/helm-charts/issues/new).

 ## License